C4ptainCrunch/thesis/source/index.rst

 =====

 The subject of our study, Awale is an ancient, two player board game originating from Ghana.
-This game is also sometimes called Awele, Oware, Owari or Ayo in the neighboring countries, languages and cultures :cite:`crane1982`.
+This game is also sometimes called Awele, Oware, Owari or Ayo in the neighbouring countries, languages and cultures :cite:`crane1982`.

 Originally, the game is played on the ground, by digging two rows of six small pits, each containing stones, seeds or shells.
 In the present document, we name them *seeds*.
 The game is also often played on a wooden board symbolizing the original dirt pits.